CSCfi/csc-user-guide/docs/apps/amber.md

 are enhanced sampling methods such as umbrella sampling or replica exchange MD.
-Also, since Amber simulations do not scale that well to multiple GPUs, multi-pmemd can be used as a straightforward method to accelerate sampling by launching several differently initialized copies of you system, each running simultaneously using a single GPU.
+Also, since Amber simulations do not scale that well to multiple GPUs, multi-pmemd can be used as a straightforward method to accelerate sampling by launching several differently initialized copies of your system, all running simultaneously on a single GPU each.

 !!! info "Note"
     GPU resources on Puhti and Mahti are scarce, so we recommend running large-scale multi-pmemd